Eneko96/UpRater/README.md

 ### Before going hands on

+> [!IMPORTANT]
-- ⚠️⚠️ **Only for contributors** ⚠️⚠️ On root level, run ```bash chmod +x init.sh``` and ```bash ./init.sh```, this, will change the path of commit-msg hook.
+> ⚠️⚠️ **Only for contributors** ⚠️⚠️ On root level, run `bash chmod +x init.sh` and `bash ./init.sh`, this, will change the path of commit-msg hook.
-- Remember that the branches have to follow the [conventional commits](https://gist.github.com/qoomon/5dfcdf8eec66a051ecd85625518cfd13), if there is any missing, the dict that contains and manage them is located in **.husky/commit-msg**
+> Remember that the branches have to follow the [conventional commits](https://gist.github.com/qoomon/5dfcdf8eec66a051ecd85625518cfd13), if there is any missing, the dict that contains and manage them is located in **.husky/commit-msg**

 ## Running the app for Kubernetes

+> [!TIP]
-First enable the kubernetes in docker (settings, kuberentes icon, enable and reset)
+> First enable the kubernetes in docker (settings, kuberentes icon, enable and reset)

 To stop the kubernetes in docker environment, go on settings and click on reset kubernetes cluster